helpwithcovid/covid-volunteers/README.md

 # Contributing

 Help is welcome!
-We are communicating on [Discord](https://discord.gg/8nAJfFN) in the #hwc-development channel
+We are communicating on [Discord](https://discord.gg/8nAJfFN) in the #hwc-com-development channel

 1. Fork the project
 1. Create a branch with your changes